 Included in the Department's youth sports offerings are: football, cheerleading, soccer, wrestling, tee-ball, baseball, softball, basketball, and tennis.
 Additionally, various sport's camps may be offered throughout the year.

-Currently, adult softball including co-ed, church and men's leagues, is offered in the spring and summer.
+Currently, adult co-ed softball is offered in the fall.
 A variety of activities, with a primary emphasis on the County's senior population, including, a senior softball team, lunch trips and day trips to various points of interest are offered.
 Bingo is another activity that is offered and enjoyed by many local seniors.

 Special events are also offered throughout the year, such as an Easter Egg Hunt, Youth Fishing Clinic, Breakfast with Santa, Elder-fest, disc golf tournaments, skateboarding competitions and mountain bike races.